Flavio8699/Project/SCENARIOS.md

 2. The Development Environment VM is up and running.
 3. The Staging Environment VM is up and running.
 4. The Production Environment VM is up and running.
-5. There is already a frontend version deployed in production.
+5. There is already a frontend version released in production.

 ## Main Success Scenario
 1. SSH into the Development Environment